AdaCore/aws/readme.txt

    There is nothing to do if AWS is installed together with the compiler as gnatmake and gprbuild will look for projects files into this new location.

+   SOAP.Message.XML.Load_Payload has now two versions one with a String and one with an Unbounded_String.
+This can introduce some incompatibilities and could require a type qualification.

 Obsolescent features
 --------------------